 Back then, when I was that apple-cheeked, wild-haired child, he called me ‘Duckie’ (and my father ‘a mardy sod’ for always arguing the best route when we made the long journey to visit – cross-channel at first, then later, across social strata from ‘down South’ to the brink of ‘up North’).
 His sinewy forearms wore faded ink from his time overseas during the war; Jesus on the cross bled blue into brown leathery skin.

 He loved his garden, pointing out plants as I trailed him on pudgy pre-school legs up the black, crunchy path (at the old house – Craven Street?
-Shobnall?), that left charcoal smears and scarlet-beaded scrapes on your knees if you fell, to the top where, if the wind blew a certain way, a little wooden man on a pole cranked a brightly coloured windmill and I held my breath against the yeasty smell of the nearby brewery and Marmite factory until we reached the coal-shed by the back door.
+Shobnall?), that left charcoal smears and scarlet-beaded scrapes on your knees if you fell.
+At the top, if the wind blew a certain way, a little wooden man on a pole cranked a bright red and yellow windmill and I held my breath against the yeasty smell of the nearby brewery and Marmite factory until we regained the miasma of cooking smells by the coal-shed at the back door that smelled the same whatever the meal.

 When I was twelve, and boarding school emptied for a rare weekend exeat, it was he who came to collect me, who drove me back to Springfield Close, to my Nana’s face-powder dusted hugs and home cooking, to patrol the twilight with him and Patchy, and to sleep in a room whose Toucan with a pint of Guinness lamp distracted me from a strange bed long enough for sleep to come.